resgateio/resgate/docs/res-service-protocol.md

 `conn.<cid>.token`

 Sets the connection's access token, discarding any previously set token.
-A change of token will invalidate any previous access response recieved using the old token.
+A change of token will invalidate any previous access response received using the old token.
 The event payload has the following parameter:

 **token**